-Subsequent investigations have concluded that the stopes are fully developed and accessible.
-The quartz veins are exposed in the existing development and have been sampled.
 The Company plans to exploit this stope once the mine services have been established and bring this stope into the initial stages of the production schedule.

-Vertex's Executive Chairman, Roger Jackson commented: "Our new technical team has been established, and it is great to see them looking for the opportunities to add value to the high grade underground production start-up.
+Vertex's Executive Chairman, Roger Jackson commented: "Our new technical team has been established, and it is great to see them looking for the opportunities to add value to the high-grade underground production start-up.
 This really does show the potential this mine has for high grade expansion.
 We are in the process of re-opening the underground mine with the establishment of mine services.
-Dewatering of the declines has commenced and is progressing to schedule."
+Dewatering of the declines has commenced and is progress to schedule."